shellqiqi/nju-network-labs/content/ch00/lab-0.md

 1. Add a test of sending a packet without Ethernet header.
 The file you should modify is [`examples/hubtests.py`](https://github.com/shellqiqi/switchyard/blob/master/examples/hubtests.py).

 2. Count how many packets pass through one interface of a hub and log every time your hub receives 10 more packets to a file.
 The format of the log is shown after this paragraph.
 The file you should modify is [`examples/myhub.py`](https://github.com/shellqiqi/switchyard/blob/master/examples/myhub.py).
 Then make sure your new code of hub will pass your new tests.
-Take a screeshot of the test results and put it in your report.
+Take a screenshot of the test results and put it in your report.

 3. Change the topology to 2-to-2 dumbbell shows below.
 In this topology there are 4 hosts and 2 hubs.
 The file you should modify is [`examples/start_mininet.py`](https://github.com/shellqiqi/switchyard/blob/master/examples/start_mininet.py).